OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-token-bridge.md

 #### 2. `createTokenBridgePrepareSetWethGatewayTransactionReceipt`

-After sending the transaction, you need to assess if the Retryable Tickets you just created have been successful..
+After sending the transaction, you need to assess if the Retryable Tickets you just created have been successful.
 To do that we are using `createTokenBridgePrepareSetWethGatewayTransactionReceipt` API and the`waitForRetryables` method of it to check for the success status of retryable tickets.
 For the example in this doc we can use this API as follow:

 ```js
   const setWethGatewayTxReceipt =